10 Things You Need to Know For a Successful Day on the Trail With Your Dogs

 We took our previous dog, Dakota, on many hikes, but that was before I realized he could be seen as a threat to bears and potentially as prey by cougars.
-Our current dog, Millie, doesn’t join us for many hikes, but when she does, these are the ten best practises that we follow.
+Our current dog, Millie, doesn’t join us for many hikes, but when she does, these are the ten best practises that we follow when we’re hiking in the Rockies with our dogs.

 That means that you are physically holding onto a leash that is attached to the dog.
 A “verbal leash” doesn’t count.

-Fines for off-leash dogs vary from $115.00- up to 2000.00.
+If you’re hiking with your dogs, you should know that fines for off-leash dogs vary from $115.00 – up to $2000.00.
 Repeat offences can lead to a ban from all parks, as well as a court appearance.
 As a matter of fact, in April 2016, a woman was fined $1,000 for repeat offences of having her dog off-leash in Peter Lougheed Provincial Park.

 The National and Provincial Parks are there to protect the natural ecosystems and the plants and animals within those ecosystems.
 A dog running off-leash can cause a lot of damage to sensitive grasslands, plants and flowers.
 Keeping your dog on a leash also reduces any risk of injury to your dog from wildlife, such as porcupines, deer, elk, skunks or coyotes.